 Who are our customers?

-In 2019, nearly 920 companies were RTE customers, accounting for approximately 1 400 sites, divided into four distinct categories:
+Nearly 920 companies are RTE customers, accounting for approximately 1 400 sites, divided into four distinct categories:

 170 electrical power generators

 380 industrial consumers directly connected to our grid

 130 distributors forming the link between our grid and end users